benjsmyth/algorithms/sorting/bubble-sort/README.md

     WHILE swapped
 END ALGORITHM
 ```
 Bubble sort can be further optimized by ignoring elements that have already been sorted.
 After every run, the array can be virtually cut-off from the sorted portion, and this cut-off is the index `sorted` where the previous swap occurred.
-When the cut-off reaches `1`, the algorithm terminates; if the array is sorted early, then the cut-off remains `0` and the algorithm terminates early.
+If the cut-off reaches `1`, the algorithm terminates; if the array is sorted early, then the cut-off remains `0` and the algorithm terminates early.
 ```
 ALGORITHM bubbleSort3(A):
     n := length(A)